StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ### Authentication

-Each Splunk check configured on StackState Agent V2 must include authentication details to allow the Agent to connect to your Splunk instance and execute the configured Splunk saved searches.
+Each Splunk check configured on Rancher Observability Agent V2 must include authentication details to allow the Agent to connect to your Splunk instance and execute the configured Splunk saved searches.

 Two authentication mechanisms are available: